CFEL-CMI/cmistark/doc/user-guide.rst

 Stark curve of each quantum state starts from 0 to 150kV/cm with a step of 1kV/cm.

-The output file ``<moleculename>.molecule`` stores Stark curve of individual quantum states in terms of a data format called HDF5.
-Such file format can be read directly by using PyTables packages in Python.
+The output file ``<moleculename>.molecule`` stores Stark curves of individual quantum states a data format called HDF5.
+Such a file format can be read directly by using PyTables packages in Python.
 Two scripts in this program, ``cmistark_plot_energy`` and ``cmistark_print_energy`` are provided to easily access these ``<moleculename>.molecule`` files.
 Their options and descriptions are provided below.